alonitac/DevOpsBootcampUPES/tutorials/aws_ec2_ebs.md

 8. `1TB` of data transferred from the instance to instance in another region.

-## Exercise 1 - Control EC2 from AWS cli
+## :pencil2: - Control EC2 from AWS cli

 Perform the below operations using AWS cli directly on your instance.